-Not only does What Would You Do? foster fun, but this virtual team building activity allows remote teams to learn each others’ problem-solving processes in real time.
+Not only does What Would You Do? foster fun, but this activity allows remote teams to learn each others’ problem-solving processes in real time.

 2. Digital Scavenger Hunt

-Digital scavenger hunts are a fun way to inject friendly competition into your next virtual team building exercises.
+Digital scavenger hunts are a fun way to inject friendly competition into your next virtual get together.
 The internet has answers for everything if you know where to look.
 You can turn your team into super sleuths with a digital scavenger hunt.

 Here’s what to do: